Quality Assurance vs. Quality Control: Choosing the Right Career Path

 As a quality assurance professional, you help keep an organization working toward its mission.
 You will look for ways to improve constantly, thus making the outcomes more favorable.
 You can also see what keeps an organization from working to its full potential.

 Another option for you if you go into quality assurance or quality control is to own your own business.
-You can work as a consultant or quality assurance, or control contractor.
+You can work as a quality assurance consultant or control contractor.
 You can also sell your quality management training or services online or in person.
 This would allow you to work with various companies of all sizes.

 Where can quality assurance or quality control professionals work?